 So often as horsemen though, we find ourselves frustrated, overwhelmed, and anxious.
 We are type A and competitive by nature; we want significance in our field.
 Trainers want to move horses up the levels, managers want to run more efficient barns, and vets want the clients and the answers.
 This drive should propel an individual’s horsemanship and industry-wide education to the next level.
 However, unless we grasp the key that gives us perspective, peace, and stability in our process, this potential will remain locked.
 The key to horsemanship is humility.

 No one can deny that horses are humbling.
 Everyone has heard the phrase, usually exclaimed in exasperation.
 This may be the most valuable tool horses offer us.
 Think about it— horses are humblers because they expose the truth.
 No more, no less.
 The horse’s reaction to a person will not sugarcoat failure, disguise success, or mistake reality from intention.
 Horses simply offer us a mirror to look into.
 This transparency forms a platform for us to learn and develop from.

 Unfortunately, we the people are often less transparent and naturally egotistic.
 Left unchecked, pride blinds us from the horse’s education.
-Revealing itself in anger, denial, exasperation, and anxiety, pride twists our perception and affects our judgement.
+Revealing itself as anger, denial, exasperation, and anxiety, pride twists our perception and affects our judgement.
 For example—what happens when a horse begins to stop at fences?
 Does the trainer press harder?
 Does she write the horse off?
 Or does she address the issue in regard to the horse’s transparency, asking why?
 What about the horse that can’t seem to gain weight?
 Does a manager get frustrated and accept the situation?
 Hide the horse under a blanket?
 Pump more of the same feed into him?
-Or does she address a potential health issue/management deficiency, ask for help, and try a new approach to the horse’s nutrition program?
+Or does she address a potential health issue/management deficiency, ask for help, and try a new approach to the horse’s program?

-Purpose = Process, & Process Requires Humility
+Purpose = Process.
+Process Requires Humility